dejanbatanjac/dejanbatanjac.github.io/_posts/2019-11-13-Freezing layers.md

 for name, p in model.named_parameters():
      p.requires_grad = False
 ```
-However this is not smart since if all your parameters cannot learn your model is useless.

 The next code sets `requires_grad` to `True` for `conv1.weight` and `fc.weight` and `False` for the rest of parameters.